LilSalty-cpu/Asunaa/README.md

 If you want more reliable hosting without having it run on your main pc or on your home network, I recommend buying a web server.
 The bot can be ran on Linux and Windows.

-# Linux Install:
-1. Download nodejs
-2. Download the bot from the release page.
-3. Use the terminal to navigate to the bot folder location where the index is located (dorito.js or index.js)
-4. Type npm install
-5. To start the bot make sure you're terminal is still navigated to the bot folder then type " node . " or "node index.js " or " node dorito.js "
-6. I recommend learning how the terminal works as well as entering directories using cd in the terminal.

 # Troubleshooting
 If the music commands do not work then it is because FFMPEG was not installed.